basarevych/dynamic-table/docs/server-side.md

 See [createTable()](https://github.com/basarevych/dynamic-table/blob/demo-zf2/module/Application/src/Application/Controller/IndexController.php#L130) method of demo page.

 Now that we have a table it's time to connect it with the data.
 You do this by creating a *data adapter*.
-At the moment there are two available:
+At the moment there are three available:
 * [DynamicTable\Adapter\ArrayAdapter](array-adapter.md)
 * [DynamicTable\Adapter\DoctrineORMAdapter](doctrine-orm-adapter.md)
 * [DynamicTable\Adapter\DoctrineMongoODMAdapter](doctrine-odm-adapter.md)